English

 Neapolis Sotterrata (Underground archaeological area)

 Explore the well-preserved ruins of the Roman macellum (marketplace), including shop stalls, warehouses, and a central tholos (circular structure) used for water distribution.
-Walk along Decumanus Maximus, an ancient Roman road that served as one of the main arteries of the city.
-Visible traces of the earlier Greek agora can be seen beneath the Roman layers, showcasing Naples’ dual Greek and Roman heritage.
+Walk along Decumanus Maximus, an ancient road that served as one of the main arteries of the city.
+Visible traces of the earlier Greek agora can be seen beneath the Roman layers, showcasing Naples’ heritage.

 Cloister of the Franciscan Monastery